Game-Manual-P-Maintainers/gmp/README.md

 ## What does this guide contain?

 This guide contains basically everything you need to get started and advance quickly through FTC programming!

-Starting out with [Broken link](broken-reference "mention"), someone who is better at this please carry.
+##Contributions
+Simply open an issue, make a PR, or DM one of our staff to make a contribution!